nilsree/dotnet-cicd-docker/CI-CD-SETUP.md

 ### 1. Prepare your repository
 Make sure your .NET repository has:
 - `.csproj` or `.sln` file in root or specify path with PROJECT_PATH
-- `deploy.sh` script (optional, default script is used if not present)
+- `deploy.sh` script (optional, automatic .NET build is used if not present)
 - Any database migration scripts (if using external database)

 ### 2. GitHub Deploy Key (Only for Private Repositories)